Pigeon post: Paris

 The success of the pigeon post, both for official and for private messages, did not pass unnoticed by the military forces of the European powers and in the years that followed the Franco-Prussian War pigeon sections were established in their armies.
 The advent of wireless communication led to rising pigeon unemployment, although in certain particular applications pigeons provided the only method of communication.
-But never again were pigeons called upon to perform such a tremendous public service as that which they had maintained during the siege of Paris and Italy.
+But never again were pigeons called upon to perform such a tremendous public service as that which they had maintained during the siege of Paris.

 Canada

 Major-General Donald Roderick Cameron, then Commandant of the Royal Military College of Canada in Kingston, Ontario recommended an international pigeon service for marine search and rescue and military service in a paper entitled "Messenger Pigeons, a National Question".
 Sir Charles Hibbert Tupper, then Minister of Marine and Fisheries supported the pigeon policy.
 Colonel Goldie, Assistant Adjutant General and Major Waldron of the Royal Artillery, and Captain Dopping-Hepenstal of the Royal Engineers carried through the plan.
 The pigeon post between look-out stations at lighthouses on islands and the mainland at the citadel in Halifax, Nova Scotia provided a messenger service from 1891 until it was discontinued in 1895.
 The pigeon post faced a heavy mortality among the pigeons as many were lost on the operations.
 The flight from the Citadel in Halifax, Nova Scotia to Sable Island, for example, was difficult for the pigeons to complete.